nicoboyce/ds/about.md

 ### So who are you?

+>"Nico is London's best teacher of Zendesk"

+*—Jake Samson, Systems Manager at HyperJar*

 I am Nico Boyce.
 You can read more about me on [this page](https://deltastring.com/nico/) or even more on my personal website [nicoboyce.com](https://nicoboyce.com).
 I'm the leader of Deltastring and the writer of the [Zendesk Cookbook](https://deltastring.com/2024/07/29/well-read/).
 I primarily focus on the technical and engineering side of things.
 We have some top freelancers in the Deltastring family with expertise across operations and CX functions, specifically processes and data.

 ![Nico Boyce, founder of Deltastring Ltd.](/public/img/nico-office.jpeg)